Terraform Contribution Flow

 Tip

 Raise your PR early — don’t wait until everything is perfect.
-An early PR lets you run pr-check and e2e tests in CI and get feedback sooner.
+An early PR lets you run validation and test tiers in CI and get feedback sooner.
 You can continue pushing commits to the same branch.

 1. Navigate to the upstream repository on GitHub and click New pull request.